aathanas/penrose4alber/README.md

 # penrose4alber
 Checking the Penrose stability condition for the Alber equation with given spectrum.
 Uses Weideman's rational eigenfunction method for the computation of the continuous Hilbert transform.
-References and demos included.
+Please download all files to ensure everything works as intended.

 Main function: CheckPenroseCondition.m (see in-file documentation)